-Click on Sites and then on the right, click on Add Site.
+Click on Sites, and then on the right, click on Add Site.
 You will be prompted for the URL of your website.
-After you enter in your website, you'll be presented with a code that looks similar to below:
+After you enter your website, you'll be presented with a code that looks similar to below:

 There are some rules to Google AdSense, including what you are and are not allowed to have in your blog's content.
 You also must have some amount of content already available.
 Google AdSense will reject your application if your blog is empty or has inappropriate content.

 If you are unsure whether you should apply for Google AdSense just yet, read the terms of service.
 If you do get rejected, you can simply reapply again after you fulfill the requirements.